sudowing/service-engine/zinfo/04___application_configurations.md

 # Application Configurations

-### default page limit
+## default page limit

+BLAH BLAH BLAH

 ## Permissions

-Permissions for db resources are managed via permissions objects defined at the system & resource levels:
+Service permissions are managed via permissions objects defined at the system & resource levels:

 - `systemPermissions` apply to all db resources published on service (REST & GraphQL).
 - `resourcePermissions` can be used to modify/overide permissions set for system.

+Below is an example of how to configure permissions for the service:

 ```js
 import { ignite, initPostProcessing, permit } from "service-engine";